BlueBastion/DEV-github-actions-example/README.md

 ### `toJson` Function
 The `toJson` function is used to convert context objects into a JSON string, making it easier to inspect their contents.
-GitHub functions are documented [here](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/evaluate-expressions-in-workflows-and-actions#functions)
+Other GitHub functions are documented [here](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/evaluate-expressions-in-workflows-and-actions#functions)

 ---